Adolescent Gynecologist in Arcadia CA, and Glendale CA

 • Uterine Bleeding — Formerly called menometrorrhagia, abnormal uterine bleeding is characterized by bleeding between monthly periods, prolonged bleeding, or an extremely heavy period; it is a combination of menorrhagia (abnormal heavy bleeding at menstruation) and metrorrhagia (abnormal bleeding from the uterus).

 If you or your child need to see an adolescent gynecologist, trust Dr. Prema Kothandaraman and her experienced medical professionals at The OB-Gyn and Incontinence Center.
-For more information, call or book an appointment online, or visit our clinic conveniently located at 622 W Duarte Rd.
+For more information, contact us or book an appointment online, or visit our clinic conveniently located at 622 W Duarte Rd.
 Ste.
 305 Arcadia, CA 91007.
 We look forward to serving you!
 We look forward to serving you!
-We serve patients from Arcadia CA, West Covina CA, Glendale CA, Whittier CA, Pasadena CA, Alhambra CA, and Baldwin Park CA.
+We serve patients from Arcadia CA, Glendale CA, Monrovia CA, Pasadena CA, Los Angeles CA, Burbank CA and surrounding areas.